Battlefield Earth (novel)

-Battlefield Earth: A Saga of the Year 3000 is a 1982 science fiction novel written by L. Ron Hubbard, founder of Scientology.
-He also composed a soundtrack to the book called Space Jazz.
+Battlefield Earth: A Saga of the Year 3000 is a 1982 science fiction novel written by L. Ron Hubbard.
+Hubbard also composed an accompanying soundtrack to the book called Space Jazz.
+The book has often been considered in light of Hubbard's role as the founder of Scientology, though he denies that it bore any influence upon the novel.
+The church of Scientology reportedly compelled members to buy multiple copies of the book to ensure that it would be a bestseller.